belingo/belingoGeo/readme.txt

 4. City page

 == Changelog ==
+= 1.10.1 =
+* Fixed WC cache when changing prices for goods and when changing cities

 = 1.10 =
 * Updating Language Packs
 * Fixed an issue with infinite cloning of the Default city.
 Now this is a system city, it cannot be deleted